 Grades 7 through 9 – A Three-Year Commitment

 Career campers make a three-year commitment to participate in educational, recreational, and camping experiences in New York City and at Camp Mariah, where they learn to face challenges and follow career paths that are in line with their skills and talents.

-- Secondary Schools Connections – Volunteers help career campers and their families understand high school options (public, private, and parochial), offer after-school tutoring sessions, and help youngsters prepare for high school applications and exams, like The New York City Specialized Science High School Test.
+- Secondary Schools Connections – Volunteers and a full-time Secondary Schools Coordinator help career campers and their families understand high school options (public, private, parochial, specialized and boarding), offer after-school tutoring sessions and individual meetings, and help youngsters prepare for high school applications and exams, like The New York City Specialized Science High School Test.
+(Optional.)

 Grade 10 through College Graduation – College Connections